akramcheraifia/crtihr/README.md

 In the future, we plan to add the following features to CRTIHR:

-* Roles
+* Roles (Added)
 * The ability to generate reports
 * Integration with other HR systems and tools
 * Improved user interface and user experience

 ## Contact

-If you have any questions or feedback about CRTIHR, please feel free to contact me at [akram.cheraifia@gmail.com] or through [https://www.linkedin.com/in/akram-cheraifia-a80bb826b].
+If you have any questions or feedback about CRTIHR, please feel free to contact us at [akram.cheraifia@gmail.com]  [arariyed2002@gmail.com]

 Thank you ...